1981 European Cup final: Liverpool

 Liverpool gained entry to the competition by winning the 1979–80 Football League First Division, entering as English champions.
 Their opponents in the first round were Finnish champions Oulun Palloseura.
 The first leg in Finland at the Raatti Stadion was drawn 1–1.
 The second leg at Liverpool's home ground Anfield resulted in a comprehensive 10–1 victory for Liverpool.
 Two of their players, Graeme Souness and Terry McDermott, scored a hat-trick.
 Liverpool won the tie 11–2 on aggregate.

 In the second round, Liverpool were drawn against Scottish champions Aberdeen, managed by Alex Ferguson.
 The first leg was at Aberdeen's home ground, Pittodrie, a McDermott goal in the fifth minute ensured a 1–0 victory for Liverpool.
 The second leg at Anfield was won 4–0 by Liverpool, thus they won the tie 5–0 on aggregate.
 Liverpool's opponents in the quarter-finals were Bulgarian champions CSKA Sofia.
 The first leg was held in England, another hat-trick from Souness and goals from McDermott and Sammy Lee gave Liverpool a 5–1 victory.
 They won the second leg at the Vasil Levski National Stadium 1–0 to progress to the semi-finals courtesy of a 6–1 aggregate victory.

-They faced German champions Bayern Munich in the semi-finals.
+They faced West German champions Bayern Munich in the semi-finals.
 The first leg in England ended in a 0–0 draw.
 Liverpool needed to score in the second leg to advance to the final.
 Their cause was not helped when striker Kenny Dalglish had to be replaced in the early minutes of the match by the inexperienced Howard Gayle.
 However, Gayle rose to the occasion, unsettling the Bayern defence with his attacking threat.
 With seven minutes of normal time left, Ray Kennedy scored to give Liverpool a 1–0 lead.
 Bayern responded soon afterwards when Karl-Heinz Rummenigge scored, however, they needed to score another goal due to the away goals rule.
 They were unable to do so and Liverpool progressed to their third final in five seasons.